Coscomatepec

-Coscomatepec is a municipality in Veracruz, Mexico.
-It is located in the mountainous central zone of the state, about 50 km from the state capital Xalapa.
+Coscomatepec is a municipality in the Mexican state of Veracruz.
+It is located in the mountainous central zone of the state, about 50 km from Xalapa, the state capital.
 It has an area of 130.78 km2.
 It is located at 19°04′N 97°03′W.

+Geography

 The municipality of Coscomatepec is bordered to the north by Alpatlahuac and Calcahualco, to the south by La Perla and Chocaman, to the east by Huatusco and to the west by Calcahualco and La Perla.

+Economy

 Its principal products are maize, beans and potatoes.

+Culture

 In Coscomatepec, in June takes place the celebration in honor of San Juan Bautista, patron of the town.

-The weather in Coscomatepec is cold all year with rains in summer and autumn.